 The preparation of interim consolidated financial statements requires management to make estimates and assumptions for the amounts reported in the interim condensed consolidated financial statements.
-Specifically, the Company makes estimates and assumptions in its interim consolidated financial statements for the accrual of bad debts, inventory adjustments (including adjustments for a majority of inventories that are valued under the last-in, first-out ("LIFO") method), customer sales returns, and volume incentives earned, among others.
-Bad debts are accrued based on a percentage of sales, and volume incentives are estimated based upon cumulative and projected purchasing levels.
-Inventory adjustments are accrued on an interim basis and adjusted in the fourth quarter based on the annual book-to-physical inventory adjustment and LIFO valuation.
-The methodology and practices used in deriving estimates and assumptions for interim reporting typically result in adjustments upon accurate determination at year-end.
-The effect of these adjustments in 2013 and 2012 was not significant.
+Specifically, the Company makes estimates and assumptions in its interim condensed consolidated financial statements for inventory adjustments, the accrual of bad debts, customer sales returns and volume incentives earned, among others.
+Inventory adjustments (including adjustments for a majority of inventories that are valued under the last-in, first-out (LIFO) method) are accrued on an interim basis and adjusted in the fourth quarter based on the annual book to physical inventory adjustment and LIFO valuation, which is performed each year-end.
+Reserves for bad debts and customer sales returns are estimated and accrued on an interim basis based upon historical experience.
+Volume incentives are estimated based upon cumulative and projected purchasing levels.
+The estimates and assumptions for interim reporting may change upon final determination at year-end, and such changes may be significant.
+The effect of these adjustments in 2014 and 2013 was not significant.